Multiplying Disciple-Makers

 But then the Bible does not say “some” Teachers.

-Most people fear public speaking, but in one-on-one discipleship, you only need to speak to one person at a time, and you are both growing together.
+Most people fear public speaking, but in one-on-one discipleship, they only need to speak to one person at a time, and you are both growing together.

 So then look, in verse 12, the Bible tells us that the purpose of the missionaries, pastors, and teachers or disciple-teachers is for the “perfecting of the saints, for the work of the ministry, and the edifying of the body of Christ.”

 In most churches, you do not need to know much about the Bible to serve.
-In fact, you do not even have to be a Christian to be able to serve.
+In fact, you do not even have to be a Christian to serve.

 A medieval ministry model tries to get everyone serving.
 That is their primary strategy.